bryanyong98/bryanyong98.github.io-personal-portfolio/README.md

 # Personal Portfolio Website

-My personal website which describes my profile, projects worked on and resume available for downloads.
+A minimalistic and beautiful user interface created using the web technologies HTML and SCSS.
+This personal website describes my profile, projects worked on and resume available for downloads.

 <br/>

 ## Features
-- My most recently updated resume available for downloads
+- My most recently updated resume available for downloads.
-- Responsive user interface design which caters for various platforms
+- Responsive user interface design which caters for various platforms.
+- Minimalistic and beautiful user interface.

 <br/>